email: roadarch@outlook.com

 The Hotel Mayfair has two identical scaffold signs on the west and east ends of the building.
 The hotel was built in 1926 and the signs are probably from then or shortly afterwards. [map]

 The Hotel Knickerbocker was built in 1923 as the Security Apartments.
 However, they never opened.
 In 1928, new owners bought the property and renamed it the Knickerbocker Hotel Apartments.
 The hotel opened in 1929 and this sign by Metlox was installed in 1931.
 The entrance canopy was added in 1955.
 The "Hollywood" letters were added then.
 The sign on top of the canopy was added later.
 In 1972, the hotel was converted into the Knickerbocker Apartments with housing for senior citizens.
-When the rooftop sign was restored, possibly in the 1980s, the "HOTEL" letters were painted over to read "THE".
-For more, see this website. [map]
+When the rooftop sign was restored, possibly in the 1980s, the "HOTEL" letters were painted over to read "THE". [map]

 Trianon Apartments